franzbu/EnhancedSpaces.spoon/README.md

 ```

-Restart Hammerspoon and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds as this is the time the watchdogs need for registering.
+Restart Hammerspoon and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out what you can do with your new mSpaces.

 ### Usage